Defragster/Tset/README.md

 * This works for my use using SublimeText on Window 10 - hopefully yours too - if not please make an ISSUE

-* Teensy4.x with imxrt1062 MCU use only - imxrt_size pulled from https://github.com/KurtE/imxrt-size : uncomment in TSet.cmd2 to use
+* Teensy4.x build now shows better Memory Resources by default with TD 1.54.

+* Edit 6/30/2021 to store sketch name requires CmdLine execution change to pass file_name : see Forum : https://forum.pjrc.com/threads/38391-Use-Sublime-Text-as-an-Arduino-IDE-replacement?p=282584&viewfull=1#post282584